 Your furnace is a robust machine, but it can break and stop working.
-Although you don’t have to replace it each time it breaks down, you must know when repairs are necessary and when you can no longer fix the problem.
+Although you don’t have to replace them each time they breakdown (although repairs are necessary), knowing when something needs fixing now so as not be left with no heat at all this winter will save money on energy bills!

 Knowing When It’s Time to Replace Your Furnace

-Most homeowners opt to repair common HVAC system problems instead of buying a new furnace.
-But sometimes, the initial cost of replacing a furnace is less than the amount you’ll spend on repairs.
-The following issues are considered the most common reasons to replace a furnace.
+Homeowners sometimes opt to repair common HVAC problems instead of buying a new furnace.
+But the initial cost can be less than what you’ll spend on repairs, so it’s worth checking out!

 Your furnace is more than 15 years old.